 Cases involving tolling can be quite complicated.
 It is highly recommended that people get legal advice from personal injury law firms to determine whether they can still sue.
 An experienced injury attorney will be able to inform when a party must file a claim.

-Emergency rule 9 refers to a collection of court rules recently adopted in California that work to toll certain cases due to the COVID-19 pandemic.
+Emergency rule 9 refers to a collection of court rules adopted in California that worked to toll certain cases due to the COVID-19 pandemic.

-On April 6, 2020, the California State Judicial Council adopted emergency rule 9 to suspend statutes of limitation on all civil cases in California court until 90 days after the Governor lifted the state of emergency related to coronavirus.
+On April 6, 2020, the California State Judicial Council adopted emergency rule 9 to suspend statutes of limitation on all civil cases in California court until 90 days after the Governor lifted the state of emergency related to coronavirus on February 28, 2023.

 What is the discovery rule?